Meghan Trainor Shows Off Impressive Weight Loss, Reveals How She Got In Shape

 “Thank you for supporting me with this crazy new adventure.
 YOU are thuuuh love of my life,” she told her boyfriend in the sweet snap’s caption.

-Meghan’s been incredibly outspoken about her body in the past, and even admitted that she was targeted by vicious bullies after the 2016 Grammy Awards who called her a “fat whale.”
+Meghan’s been incredibly outspoken about her body in the past and even admitted that she was targeted by vicious bullies after the 2016 Grammy Awards who called her a “fat whale.”

 “These people can be ruthless.
-I try not to read online comments as they can be really hurtful,” she told The Sun’s Fabulous magazine last year of the social media trolls who harassed her.
+I try not to read online comments as they can be really hurtful,” she told the Sun’s Fabulous magazine last year of the social media trolls who harassed her.

 Meghan also opened up about her size and the responsibility she felt when it came to being not sample size and in the spotlight.

-“The feedback I get from fans who used to hate their bodies or feel so insecure that they didn’t leave the house makes it totally worthwhile,” she admitted in 2016, but said that writing her 2014 hit “All About That Bass” about being comfortable with her body “terrifying.”
+“The feedback I get from fans who used to hate their bodies or feel so insecure that they didn’t leave the house makes it totally worthwhile,” she admitted in 2016, adding that writing her 2014 hit “All About That Bass” about being comfortable with her body “terrifying.”

 “It’s terrifying, saying to the entire world, ‘Hey, I’m a little curvy and I’m in love with it, I’m fine with it!’ when I really was not 100 percent fine with it while writing the song,” Meghan recalled of the process behind writing the huge hit about body confidence.
 “It was more of a song that I wish I was hearing on the radio to help me with my insecurities.”